avearmin/cssgo/README.md

-# Gomour

-**Gomour** is a Go-native, type-safe CSS library inspired by [Elm CSS](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest/).
-Just as Elm CSS integrates seamlessly with Elm’s HTML package, Gomour integrates with [Gomponents](https://github.com/maragudk/gomponents), enabling developers to create modular, reusable CSS directly in Go.

-Gomour brings the power of type-safe CSS into the Go ecosystem, allowing you to write styles alongside your components while ensuring correctness and maintainability.
+Here’s the updated README, replacing **Gomour** with **CSSGo** and adjusting imports, examples, and naming conventions accordingly:

 ---

+# CSSGo

+**CSSGo** is a Go-native, type-safe CSS library inspired by [Elm CSS](https://package.elm-lang.org/packages/rtfeldman/elm-css/latest/).
+Just as Elm CSS integrates seamlessly with Elm’s HTML package, CSSGo integrates with [Gomponents](https://github.com/maragudk/gomponents), enabling developers to create modular, reusable CSS directly in Go.

+CSSGo brings the power of type-safe CSS into the Go ecosystem, allowing you to write styles alongside your components while ensuring correctness and maintainability.

+---

-## **Why Gomour?**
+## **Why CSSGo?**

 Writing CSS in Go comes with challenges:
 - Inline styles often lack structure, leading to duplication and hard-to-maintain code.
 - String-based CSS is prone to typos and errors (e.g., `colro: blie;`).
 - CSS files disconnected from components can create context-switching and modularity issues.

-Inspired by **Elm CSS**, Gomour solves these problems by:
+Inspired by **Elm CSS**, CSSGo solves these problems by:
 - **Ensuring Type Safety**: Only valid CSS properties and values can be used, reducing runtime errors.
 - **Encouraging Modularity**: Keep styles close to your components, promoting reuse and reducing duplication.
-- **Integrating Seamlessly**: Just as Elm CSS works with Elm's HTML package, Gomour works effortlessly with Gomponents.
+- **Integrating Seamlessly**: Just as Elm CSS works with Elm's HTML package, CSSGo works effortlessly with Gomponents.

 ---